opencog/link-grammar/link-grammar/dict-atomese/README.md

 This is meant to work with dictionaries created by the code located in the [OpenCog learn repo](https://github.com/opencog/learn).

-**Version 0.7.0** -- The basic code has been laid down.
+**Version 0.7.1** -- The basic code has been laid down.
 Use of gram classes not yet implemented.
+Costs not yet implemented.
+And other stuff is missing.

 Building
 --------
 To build this code, you must first do the following:
 ```
 sudo apt install guile-3.0-dev
+sudo apt install libboost-dev libboost-filesystem-dev libboost-program-options-dev
-sudo apt install libboost-dev, libboost-filesystem-dev, libboost-program-options-dev, libboost-system-dev, libboost-thread-dev
+sudo apt install libboost-system-dev libboost-thread-dev

 git clone https://github.com/opencog/cogutil
 cd cogutil ; mkdir build ; cd build ; cmake ..